mrmuditarya/git_learning/README.md

 This repo is only used by Students who try and learn !!

-this is the second change I am doing in the readme file.
+this is the second change I am doing in the readme file..